Mangaal/argo-cd-benchmarking/tools/kube-burner/readme.md

 Replace ```<argocd-namespace>``` and ```<application-controller-service-account-name>``` with the values relevant to your environment.

 ### Deploying the Test Setup
-To deploy the applications and start the performance test, navigate to the kube-burner directory and execute:
+To deploy and start the performance test, navigate to the kube-burner directory and execute:

 ``` kube-burner init -c config.yaml -e metric/ep.yaml ```